googlielmo/slopchat/README.md

 # slopchat

-An exercise in socket programming in the Java programming language: Implementing a no-frills online chat system!
+An exercise in socket programming in the Java programming language: Implementing a no-frills, telnet-compatible online chat system!

 This project includes a basic implementation of the SLOP protocol in Java.